18 Restaurant Tricks That Will Save You Money

 "The customers who get the very best deals are the ones that come through the restaurant with Groupons and LivingSocial deals," says Emily, a Texas-based server.
 "A lot of times people will come in with a $100 gift card they bought online for $50."
 We're also fans of Restaurant.com, Gilt City, and Pulsd.
 Even Yelp.com will sometimes have special deals.

-Ordering an appetizer as your main dish is not only a great way to save calories—it can save you a lot of money, too.
-"Appetizers are often bigger portions that people realize," says Anthony.
+Ordering an appetizer as your main dish can save you a lot of money.
+"Appetizers are often bigger portions than people realize," says Anthony.
 "More often than not, people ask me to pack their entrée to-go if they order an app and something else small, like a salad.
 Skipping a main dish could easily save you $15 or more."
-Another thing to watch out for: Apps that are also listed as mains.
+Another thing to watch out for: apps that are also listed as mains.
 I once ate at a restaurant where they had crab cakes as both an appetizer and a main, served with a side of asparagus.
 If you simply ordered the crab cake app and side of asparagus, it was cheaper but the same size.
 Look out for these types of traps!

 If you like to go out for just one weekly restaurant meal, make it brunch.
-It's by far the cheapest meal of the weekend, but since it's a mix of lunch and breakfast foods it still feels like an indulgent special occasion.
-To ward off extra costs—and calories—avoid buffets and bottomless brunches.
-An omelet or a stack of pancakes might sell for $9 to $12, but if you get the same thing as part of a bottomless champagne brunch and you're looking at $20 or more, warns Faith.
+It's by far the cheapest meal of the weekend, but because it's a mix of lunch and breakfast foods, it still feels like an indulgent special occasion.
+To ward off extra costs, avoid buffets and bottomless brunches.
+An omelet or a stack of pancakes might sell for $9 to $12, but if you get the same thing as part of a bottomless champagne brunch, you're looking at $20 or more, warns Faith.